+It's time for...

-It's time for WILTSHIRE VISITOR GUIDE
+Wiltshire VISITOR GUIDE

-visitwiltshire.co.uk Wiltshire Welcome to timeless!
+Wiltshire Welcome to timeless!

 Nowhere else in England has such a concentration of fascinating iconic sites as Wiltshire.
 For thousands of years, travellers have been in awe of their grandeur and magic.
 Ready to start planning an amazing holiday for the coming year?
 If you're planning a staycation, Wiltshire is the ideal destination to visit.
 Need convincing?
 There's so much space to enjoy.
 In Wiltshire, you'll find rolling open countryside and expansive views.
 With over 8,000 footpaths around the county there's always somewhere to stretch your legs off the beaten track!
 Get the most out of our spacious landscapes by going for a walk, exploring by bike or trying out horse riding.
 You can even hire a classic car to enjoy a scenic drive in style.
-With the Queens Platinum Jubilee taking place in 2022, we can expect there to be some great events to celebrate across the county.
 Nowhere else in England has such a concentration of iconic sites as Wiltshire.
 For thousands of years, travellers have been in awe of their grandeur and magic.
-Now you can explore them and experience that same sense of wonder for yourself by following the Great West Way®.
+Now you can explore them and experience that same sense of wonder for yourself by following the Great West Way.
 Around a quarter of this touring route between London and Bristol runs through the breathtaking landscape of Wiltshire.
 Along ancient paths once used by druids, pilgrims and drovers.
 Through lush river valleys.
 Over rolling chalk hills.
 Amid ancient woodland.
 Past picturesque towns and villages.
-To find out more, turn to pages 20-23 of this Guide or visit GreatWestWay.co.uk

-Wiltshire is timeless wonders, timeless places, timeless pleasures and timeless nature.
+To find out more, turn to pages 12-16 of this Guide or visit GreatWestWay.co.uk Wiltshire is timeless wonders, timeless places, timeless pleasures and timeless nature.
 Morning mists curling round Avebury's stone circles and shadows in the cloisters at Salisbury Cathedral.
 Grand historic houses nestling in 'Capability' Brown parkland and museums bursting with exhibits of national importance.
 Delicious local produce sourced from farmers' markets and authentic festivals and events.
 Big skies, undulating downland and Areas of Outstanding Natural Beauty.
 When life's been moving a bit too fast, take a deep breath.
 Stop and look around you.
 Wiltshire has been calming and inspiring visitors for generations.
 A weekend (or longer!) here will help put back what the everyday takes out.

 Visit Wiltshire.
 Discover Timeless.
 You'll be here in no time.